Employing a carer privately

 Home Care

-Can I hire my own carer?
+Can I hire my own carer without using an agency?

 The simple answer is yes, you can hire a carer yourself.
 However, the process itself isn’t quite as simple.